aws-samples/eks-security-compromised-cluster-remediation/Implement_Countermeasures/security-profiles-operator/README.md

 ### Examples - Complainer
 In this example, a seccomp profile is used to setup seccomp in "complain mode", logging syscalls made by a pod.

+:point_right: The following two commands need to be executed from the following folder: *eks-security-compromised-cluster-remediation/Implement_Countermeasures/security-profiles-operator*

 ```bash
 kubectl apply -f profiles/ns.yaml
 kubectl apply -f profiles/complainer.yaml